Joemordecool/Python-Calculator/README.md

 # Python-Calculator
 Basic Python calculator to test my coding skills

-Any reccomendation its welcome
+Any recommendation its welcome :)

-v1.1 Added Calculator.exe